Ryzon3/mirage-script/editor-support/vscode/README.md

 ## 2. Restart VS Code

 Quit and reopen VS Code.
-You should now see colourful MirageScript files.
+You should now see highlighted MirageScript files.
 If highlighting doesn’t appear immediately, run the **Developer: Reload Window** command.

 The grammar recognises the full language, including `inputs:`, `argument`, `file`, `ask ... for`, and prompt blocks within `<<< >>>`.